dotmailer/dotmailer-magento2-extension/README.md

 - Fix a bug: please clone and use our [Develop branch](https://github.com/dotmailer/dotmailer-magento2-extension/tree/develop) to submit your Pull Request
 - Request a feature on our [roadmap](https://roadmap.dotdigital.com)

+# 4.5.4

+###### Improvements
+- We're revising the order insight data schema to show bundle products as distinct items with their child components listed as `sub_items`.

+###### Bug fixes
+- Coupons are now generated (via the EDC URL for coupon generation) for email addresses containing plus ('+') signs.
+- We fixed an issue with contacts being resubscribed even if their `last_subscribed_at` value was `null`.
+- System alert email notifications now work as expected in Magento 2.2.

 # 4.5.3

 ###### Improvements